Open-XR-Lab/cosmoshox-wiki/README.md

 - Keep the lab clean and organized.
 - Report any issues or incidents to your faculty advisor.

-To participate in research projects, you must:
+To participate in research projects, you MUST:
 1. Read the [lab handbook](/assets/Open%20XR%20Lab%20Handbook-2025-2026.pdf).
 2. Attend a lab orientation session.
 4. Agree to follow all lab policies and procedures by filling out [this form](https://wichitastate.co1.qualtrics.com/jfe/form/SV_6L2743NcVxf3b5s).